jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 Watch our [video](https://youtu.be/LY3zPgRr8no) to find out how to do this, or read more about [Multibranch Pipelines on Jenkins.io](https://jenkins.io/doc/book/pipeline/multibranch/#creating-a-multibranch-pipeline).

+#### Advanced Configuration

+A list of all custom environmental properties can be found in `SystemPropertiesConstant.java`.

 ### Additional documentation

 * [Sending deployment notifications](./docs/deployment_notifications.md)